 Dr. Vogt joined UCCS in 2009 as Assistant Professor of Geography.
 He earned a BS from the University of Missouri and MA and PhD from Arizona State University.
-My primary research interests rest in geomorphology, geomorphometry, terrestrial lidar, and Colorado's lightning climatology.
-I blend these interests as I explore interactions between natural / physical processes and landsurface textures.
+His primary research interests rest in geomorphology, geomorphometry, terrestrial lidar, and Colorado's lightning climatology.
+Brandon blends these interests as he explores interactions between natural / physical processes and landsurface textures.

 He runs the Geomorphology Research Lab, a place well-equipped for collaborative, multi-disciplinary research in the physical sciences.

-In 2014, I am working on a project that uses lightning activity as a proxy to understand summertime atmospheric dynamics in Colorado, and a project that uses rock glaciers as geoindicators of environmental change in Colorado's San Juan Mountains.
-I enjoy music, mountains, thunderstorms, snow, sandstone, photography, traveling, coffee, and anything Colorado..
+In 2015, Dr. Vogt is working on a project that uses lightning activity as a proxy to understand summertime atmospheric dynamics in Colorado, and a project that uses rock glaciers as geoindicators of environmental change in Colorado's San Juan Mountains.
+Brandon enjoys music, mountains, thunderstorms, snow, sandstone, photography, traveling, coffee, and anything Colorado.

 Granite, Yosemite NP, Calif.

 Tafoni, southeast Colo.

 Come visit Geography and Environmental Studies (GES).
 We are in Columbine Hall, 2nd floor.